Table of Contents

 If you do not have a copy, download your plan from Canvas.
 If you did not complete the plan then do so now following the instructions for assignment 5, Part 2: Midterm Plan.

-- To your existing exam plan document, add the following three topic headings
+- To the end of your existing exam plan document, add the following three topic headings

 - If any of your strategies from midterm 1 were ineffective, consider stopping them and replacing them with other study methods.
 List any strategies you plan to stop under the heading Stop.